 I work in noncommutative algebra both in pure mathematics and in mathematical physics, including quantum gravity.
-Among my results, I introduced one of the two main classes quantum groups or Hopf algebras, and have also developed noncommutative differential geometry or `quantum geometry', braided algebra, a Lie theory for finite groups, and a new way of thinking about nonassociative algebra such as the octonions.
-Some of my best recent papers are probably:
+In algebra, I introduced one of the two main classes quantum groups or Hopf algebras, and have also developed noncommutative differential geometry or `quantum geometry', braided algebra, a Lie theory for finite groups, and a new way of thinking about nonassociative algebra such as the octonions.
+In quantum gravity I introduced the most studied model of quantum spacetime including the prediction that the speed of light in such models depends on energy.
+Some of my best recent papers are:

 We introduce the notion of a locally skew IP quandle as a refinement of the notion of a `Lie algebra' of a finite group.
 We prove that this applies to many types of groups including Coxeter reflection groups and we show that when group a group is generated by such a `Lie algebra' is noncommutative de Rham cohomology has trivial classical part.

 Please see my personal web pages for more information